What Happens During Marijuana Withdrawal?

 Treatment at The Canyon

-The Canyon has a strong, clinically based treatment program addressing all aspects of an individual’s chemical dependency, psychiatric and emotional needs.
+The Canyon has a strong, clinically based marijuana addiction treatment program addressing all aspects of an individual’s chemical dependency, psychiatric and emotional needs.
 Upon admission, each client is assessed by an internist, addictionologist and a psychiatrist, and then monitored throughout their stay in treatment.

 The Canyon’s approach to healing for individuals is a balanced approach that addresses chemical dependency and mental health issues, provides individual and group therapy, promotes immersion in 12-step recovery work and self help support groups, and provides introduction to a variety of mindfulness and spiritual philosophies and practices to enhance personal spiritual connection and personal growth.